chenboy3/CSE120PA3Tester/README.md

 # TESTS

 ## Semaphore Testing
-Use Brandon Milton's tests to run that - make sure you comment out all DPrintf statements in your mykernel3.c
+Use Brandon Milton's tests to run that - make sure you comment out ALL DPrintf statements in your mykernel3.c
 Compile with:
 > make semtest